 Advantages of the Hart brand

 The only advantage to Hart tools, really, is availability.
 You can get them at any Wal-Mart.
 If there’s no hardware store nearby, you can get a viable tool at Wal-Mart that will be good enough for your weekend project.
+And the price probably won’t be bad.

 Hart isn’t really an upstart, since TTI has been making tools for decades, and the Hart power tool line borrows heavily from Ryobi.
 If you’ve been buying tools at Wal-Mart all along, Hart tools will be comparable to what you’re used to.
+The hand tools are comparable to the Stanley tools Wal-Mart used to sell, and the power tools are comparable the the Black and Decker power tools they used to sell.

 Disadvantages of the Hart brand